 This is a great location with a long stretch of open beach frontage.
 To get to island turn left onto Cheticamp Island Road just before you enter the village and watch for the signs.

-Boardwalk Mathieu in the village is a very nice stroll.
+Boardwalk Mathieu in the centre of the village is a very nice stroll.
 It is not long but very relaxing.
 There is often music on the boardwalk so ask the locals if any activities are planned.
 There is a great view of the harbour and the sunset behind Cheticamp Island.
 A great walk after dinner.

 This coastline is another great place in Nova Scotia for whalewatching.
 The tour guides are very knowledgeable and love taking folks to see the whales.
 You'll also get a wonderful view of the highlands and the Cape Breton coastline.